darkrelics/eidolon-engine/documentation/FLUTTER-REVIEW.md

 **Missing Features:** 0 (all features aligned with backend capabilities) **Incomplete Implementations:** 0

 **Key Finding:** The Flutter frontend is well-architected, properly implemented, and has no bugs.
-All reported issues (inventory showing UUIDs, no currency display, dead characters) are caused by **backend** not providing data, not frontend bugs.
+Current issues: inventory showing UUIDs (backend get_inventory issue), currency display pending Flutter integration (backend now sends data as of 2025-10-19).

 ---